Some young women will develop a cancer involving their reproductive organs before they have completed their family.

 In this time of anxiety and concern it is essential that you receive concise and up-to-date information from a recognised fertility expert.
 You should be referred to a respected unit for this advice.
 The Reproductive Technology Accreditation Committee (RTAC), under the Fertility Society of Australia (FSA), administers a national Code of Practice and a system for the accreditation of assisted reproductive technology clinics.
 For a list of accredited clinics in Australia and New Zealand, see the website of the Fertility Society of Australia at www.fertilitysociety.com.au

-Many women also experience physical changes and body-image concerns after surgery which may lead to having sexual intercourse less frequently.
+Many women also experience body-image concerns after surgery which may lead to having sexual intercourse less frequently.
 This is a major determinant of the chance of conceiving naturally; hence for many reasons, many women will seek fertility assistance.

 In some cases this may lead to an early menopause, and hence the need to use another woman’s eggs (egg donation treatment) to become pregnant.
 Hormone replacement therapy can help with managing the symptoms of early menopause.

-You can talk to a fertility specialist about your options to limit harm to your ovaries from chemotherapy.
-These may include:
+If an ovary is retained, you can talk to a fertility specialist about your options to limit the harm from chemotherapy.

 An implant containing a drug called a GnRH analogue may be used to suppress the function of the ovaries for the duration of chemotherapy.
 There is some evidence that this may limit the harm to the ovaries for women embarking on chemotherapy only.